-The cost of training is $1200 per month, or $40 per day.
-Horses are ridden 5 days per week barring unforeseen circumstances.
+The cost of training is $1350 per month, or $45 per day.
+Horses are generally ridden 5 days per week, though it may be more or less depending on the needs of the horse.
 Our program is different for every single horse in our care, but most fit into one of the following categories:

 Starting Young Horses